 We will obviously do some experiments (and share them with you) but also dig into the marketing aspects.
 A technology is all very well, but you still have to think about its use so that it is the most relevant for the recipients of your messages.

 Finally, we will keep you informed of the evolution of the implementations in routers and webmails.

-If you are an advertiser and would like to be accompanied in order to see what potential AMP for email can represent for your messages and who knows, start a first experimentation on the field, do not hesitate to call upon the services of our agency and to contact us.
+If, as an advertiser, you'd like us to help you see the potential of AMP for email for your messages, and who knows, start an initial experiment in the field, don't hesitate to call on the services of our agency. contact us.